-The transfer of information from primary level to post-primary level is vital to the successful support of students with SEN. At the Open Night for prospective parents the importance of completing the specific form for the SEN Department (See appendix 2) is outlined.
+The transfer of information from primary level to post-primary level is vital to the successful support of students with SEN.

-Following acceptance of a place in the school, parents of incoming first years are invited to attend an information meeting outlining practical supports, structure of learning support and resource teaching hours, pastoral care structures and information regarding Reasonable Accommodations for Certificate Exams (RACE).
+During the first term of the school year parents of incoming first years are invited to attend an information meeting outlining practical supports, structure of learning support and resource teaching hours, pastoral care structures and information regarding Reasonable Accommodations for Certificate Exams (RACE).